Rumpunzel/rpg-thingy/character/conditions.md

 These conditions are minor inconveniences.
 Superficial cuts, bruised egos, a revolting appearance after days of adventuring, and similar troubles, that arise with living an interesting life, are minor conditions.
 Nothing that cannot heal or mend with even just a little resting.

-As an uncontested test's difficulty is always at least **1** and most foes you will encounter will be armed, so these kinds of conditions are more nuisance than hindrance (unless they begin to pile up and fill your Condition slots).
+As a simple test's difficulty is always at least **1** and most foes you will encounter will be armed, so these kinds of conditions are more nuisance than hindrance (unless they begin to pile up and fill your Condition slots).

 ## Moderate Conditions